Skip to main content

 • Search is scoped to the current workspace root configured for the session.

-• Planner actions set retrieval strategy and mode per turn; there is no separate manual search policy in the TUI.
+• Action-selection decisions set retrieval strategy and mode per turn; there is no separate manual search policy in the TUI.

 • SIFT locator resolution is defined in architecture as a typed ContextLocator tier but still remains unsupported at resolver time in current runtime.